ronniedroid/Wall-d/README.md

 -p change colorscheme using pywal (Put wal -R in your autostart script to restore last set colorscheme)

--b change betterlockscreen background.
+-b change betterlockscreen wallpaper too.

+-l Only change Betterlockscreen wallpaper.

+-n Choose a randome wallpaper(s)

-to use Wall-d you must define a wallpapers directory useing the `-d` flag.
+to use Wall-d you must define a wallpapers directory using the `-d` flag.

 - Select a mode from dmenu and sxiv will open in thumbnail mode. (in case you have only one monitor connected, you will not be prompt to select a mode and sxiv will open directly in single mode)
 - mark the wallpaper you want to set with with m, then press q to quit sxiv.
 (In single mode, the last marked wallpaper will be used.
 In dual mode, the last two marked wallpapers will be used.
 The before-last will be set on Monitor1 and the last will be set on Monitor2 and same with triple mode)